In Progress

 You know your stepfather isn’t doing well, Jon.

-Shaking his head, Jon heard the words in his head in his mother’s judgy little voice.
+As Jon read the text message, he heard the words in his mother’s judgy voice.
 He could picture her eyes, the same shade of blue as his, but smaller and mean.
+Small and mean, pretty much described his mother as a person.

 It wasn’t a text he wanted to answer.

-Charles Lynskey, their father, had been a formidable man in his younger days.
-Handsome and successful, he’d been a well-known assistant district attorney in the small Massachusetts town where he and his sister had been born.
-When they were little, their father had worked long hours.
+Charles Lynskey was a prominent and accomplished defense attorney in the small Massachusetts town where Jon and Faith were born.
+He was a formidable man in his prime, handsome and successful.
+When Jon and Faith were young, their father’s demanding career required him to work long hours.
 Sometimes when he was home, he had to work too, not able to spend a lot of time with his family.

 Ollie

-Two paces up the hall Ollie stopped.
+Once he stepped past her, Ollie stopped.
 He felt so cold.
 A crippling cold.
 And it was a hot fucking August day.

 When he spun around in the hallway, whoever the fuck she was?
 Gone.